MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 ## Resolution 2: Use the FixMissingMSI tool

-In this procedure, you will use the FixMissingMSI tool to identify MSI and MSP files that are missing from the Windows Installer cache.
-As an extra step, you can point the tool to the original media location and re-cache the missing files.
+You can use the FixMissingMSI tool to identify MSI and MSP files that are missing from the Windows Installer cache.
+As an extra resolution, you can point the tool to the original media location and re-cache the missing files.

 ### Download